andrekovac/explain-programming/content/blog/other/improv.md

 - You become amazed by what you are capable of coming up with!

 ## Improv games

+A selection of improv games I used with non-improv-people, split-up into categories.
+I also added some explanations and variations.

 ### Name/get to know each other games